nikanatenaze/Scissors-Rock-Paper-DataBase/README.md

 # Scissors rock & paper game
 Information about project:
 <pre>
-  This is a simple project game with database(sql)
-  Im demonstrateing my sql skills, this project was build at holydays soo.. this code can be much better
+  This is a simple project game with database(sql entity framework) Im demonstrateing my sql skills, this project was build at holydays soo.. this code can be much better